 A Cuban told me, “We always went abroad, in search of the very latest styles, and we brought home what had inspired us but we put our own Cuban stamp on the end result.”

-On the video above, hear a Cuban expert talk about Havana's style
+Hear a Cuban expert talk about Havana's style (above)